Azure-Samples/ms-identity-javascript-tutorial/3-Authorization-II/3-1-call-api/README.md

 ## Overview

-This sample demonstrates a Vanilla JavaScript single-page application (SPA) that lets users authenticate against [Azure Active Directory (Azure AD)](https://azure.microsoft.com/services/active-directory/external-identities/b2c/) using the [Microsoft Authentication Library for JavaScript (MSAL.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js) and authorize them to call a Web API secured with the Microsoft Identity Platform.
-In doing so, it also illustrates various authorization concepts, such as [Access Tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens), [Authorization Code Grant](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow), [Dynamic Scopes and Incremental Consent](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent), **silent requests** and more.
+This sample demonstrates a Vanilla JavaScript single-page application (SPA) that lets users authenticate against [Azure Active Directory (Azure AD)](https://azure.microsoft.com/services/active-directory/external-identities/b2c/) using the [Microsoft Authentication Library for JavaScript](https://github.com/AzureAD/microsoft-authentication-library-for-js) (MSAL.js) and authorize them to call a Web API secured with the Microsoft Identity Platform.
+In doing so, it also illustrates various authorization concepts, such as [Access Tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens), [Dynamic Scopes and Incremental Consent](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent), **silent requests** and more.

 ## Scenario